 Suckling at the breast and drinking milk helps bring pain relief to babies.
 All you have to do is watch a baby getting their immunizations or a heal prick while being breastfed to see the power of the boob.
 If your baby is feeling pain due to reflux, diaper rash, a random body pain . . . the list goes on, breastfeeding is what they will seek to help them find some relief from their pain.
 Newborns cannot maneuver themselves easily when in pain, so breastfeeding will help them manage this.

 Your milk supply needs a boost.

 Our babies are much smarter than we often give them credit for.
 If you are following your baby’s lead (rather than scheduled feeds), you are putting yourself in the best position to be able to make enough milk for your baby.
 If your baby is going through a growth spurt and needs more milk, they know to breastfeed more frequently.
 This frequent feeding leads to more milk being drained from your breast, leading to more milk being made!
 It’s the perfect supply and demand system.

 Your baby needs comfort.

-There is not one reason that is more important than another.
+There is no one reason that is more important than another.
 Breastfeeding for comfort is just as important as breastfeeding for hunger or thirst.
 Babies seek the breast to answer virtually all of their needs.
 When in doubt . . . whip it out!
-You simply cannot overfeed your breastfed baby.
+You cannot overfeed your breastfed baby.